Call your Travel Designer +1 617 778 2318

 The Superior Room offers a peaceful retreat filled with comfort and charm.
 It has a spacious layout and a private balcony.
 You can see either

-The 1 Bedroom Suite offers a calm and elegant retreat filled with timeless charm.
+The Junior Suite offers a calm and elegant retreat filled with timeless charm.
 Spanning 90 square meters, it provides plenty of space for rest.
+Inside,

 The 1 Bedroom Signature Suite shows timeless elegance.
 It creates a welcoming space for guests who appreciate quality.
 Covering 119 square meters (1,280 square feet),